The Holmes Chapel Partnership Committee

 As part of his work on the Partnership, Phil has taken a particular interest in improving awareness of Dementia within the school community.

-Kate is a student at Holmes Chapel Comprehensive School, who has a special interest in representing Young People in the Community.
+Theo is a student at Holmes Chapel Comprehensive School, who has a special interest in representing Young People in the Community.
 He also has a regular spot on Dane Sound Radio.